WaluigiSpagett/auto-annotated-portfolio/content/pages/index.md

     colors: colors-b
     backgroundSize: full
     title: ''
+    subtitle: >-
-    subtitle: This is my website - Here I upload a collection of the best of my work.
+      This is my website - Here is a collection of my latest projects, a bit about me and my contact information
     styles:
       self:
         height: auto